mtrevisan/Boxon/README.md

 Here is a brief summary of the parameters (described in detail below) for each annotation.

-Note that [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) can be used in codecs on variables with types `TemplateParserInterface` IF annotated with `@Injected`.

 |                      | condition |  type   | charset | terminator /<br/>consumeTerminator |  size   | byteOrder | selectFrom /<br/>selectDefault | validator | converter /<br/>selectConverterFrom |                      |
 |----------------------|:---------:|:-------:|:-------:|:----------------------------------:|:-------:|:---------:|:------------------------------:|:---------:|:-----------------------------------:|---------------------:|
 | BindObject           |  &#9745;  | &#9745; |         |                                    |         |           |            &#9745;             |  &#9745;  |               &#9745;               |           BindObject |